Freeseer/freeseer/README.txt

 If you are pulling the code from git, then you should install the following packages first.

-On typical fresh Fedora Core install:
+On typical fresh Fedora install:
     “sudo yum install git make PyQt4-devel”

 On typical fresh Ubuntu install: